Hay Replacers for Veteran Horses

 Study: Why Hay Replacement Should Be Considered For Older Horses with Poor Dentition

 In 2007 Dengie were involved with a study, in association with Writtle College , to investigate how age-related dentition affected the consumption of fibre.
 The trial involved 12 horses and compared the amount of 3 different types of fibre (hay, Dengie Hi-Fi Senior and Dengie Alfa-Beet) they were able to consume within a certain time period.

 It was expected that a horse with poor dentition would consume less food in the same time as a horse with no dentition issues, however, the extent to which this happens was unknown.
 The reduction in intake was most significant for hay; those with poor teeth consumed up to two-thirds less hay in the same time period as those with no dental issues.
 The smallest difference was with the soaked product and only a slight reduction was seen with the short chop product.
 Some of those with dental issues actually refused to eat the hay completely, whereas the soaked product was not refused at all.
-This shows just how significant dentition is to fibre intake, and thus a hay replacer should be considered to ensure veteran horses are still receiving a proper ration.
+This shows just how significant dentition is to fibre intake, and thus the best feed for old horses with bad teeth is a hay replacer to ensure veteran horses are still receiving a proper ration.